Radhikadua123/celestini/task2/README.md

     1   1      645

-## Algorithm for multiplication of two sparse matrices
+## Approach for multiplication of two sparse matrices
-1. Start with top right element.
+To Multiply the matrices: <br />
+1. First calculate transpose of the second matrix to simply our comparisons and maintain the sorted order. <br />
-2. Compare the element val with x. <br />
+2. Traversing both matrices and summing the appropriate multiplied values. <br />
-   a) If they are equal then return true. <br />
-   b) val < x then move it to down. <br />
-   c) val > x then move it to left. <br />
- 3. Repeat step 2 till you find element or till all rows and columns are traversed.
- 4. If x is not found return false.
+Resultant matrix obtained after multiplying two sparse matrices is represented by '''mul_mat'''. <br />
+Any element mul_mat[x][y] of the resultant matrix is obtained by multiplying all elements with row value equal to x in the first matrix and elements with row value equal to y in the second matrix (transposed one) and having the same column value in both matrices and  then adding them.